Pastranomy: Close To Katz's Home Made Pastrami Recipe

 About the rub.
 The paprika mostly adds color.
 If you want to veer from the conventional and amp it up a bit, substitute ancho powder or American chili powder, but be careful, the black pepper and mustard supply an ample kick.
 You can leave anything out that you want except the black pepper and the coriander.

 1) Make your own corned beef.
 It is just plain better than storebought.
 For pastrami, the flat section of the brisket is favored by many because it makes nice even slices for sandwiches, but I prefer the point section of the brisket because it is fattier, richer, and more tender.
 Yes, it sometimes breaks apart, but who notices on a sammy?
-If you can get it, go for navel (a.k.a. plate).
-But it can also be made from flank steak, or leaner cuts.
+It can also be made from flank steak, or leaner cuts, or even from boneless short plate (rib meat).
 If you are using brisket, one side of the meat will probably have a thick layer of fat on it called the cap.
 Remove all of the fat cap except about 1/8" and if there is any filmy membrane on the other side, remove it all.
 That thin layer of fat is important.
 The process takes about a week.

 2) Desalinate.
 Put the corned beef in a pot slightly larger than the meat and cover it with cold water in the fridge for at least 8 hours.
 This removes excess salt.
 Trust me, you need to do this or you will be gulping water all night after your meal.

 3) Rub.
 Make the rub by blending together all the spices.
-Rinse the meat, pat it dry with paper towels, coat it with a thin layer of cooking oil, apply the rub liberally, about 4 tablespoons per squre foot of surface, and press it into the surface to help it adhere.
+Rinse the meat, and while it is damp, apply the rub liberally, about 4 tablespoons per square foot of surface, and press it into the surface to help it adhere.
 If there is a thin part of meat, use less rub.
 Put in the fridge for a minimum of 2 days.
-My best batch sat for almost a week.
+Don't wrap it.
+The rub just sticks to the plastic wrap.
+Normally I say you do not need to let meats marinate in a rub, but the wait seems to help this particular rub adhere.

-6) Steam.
-When it is time to serve it is time to steam heat and tenderize.
+5) Steam.
 If you have a bamboo or metal steamer in which the meat will fit, you can use that.
 If not, you can make a steamer by putting a wire rack in a baking pan.
 If necessary you can sit the rack on wads of foil to keep it out of the water.
-Put the meat on the foil in which it was wrapped or the steam will wash off much of the rub.
+Unwrap the meat and put it on the foil in which it was wrapped or the steam will wash off much of the rub.
 Do not slice the meat first.

-Put the pan on a burner, turn the heat to medium low, and steam it an hour or two until heated through to 203°F. The exact time will depend on the meat's thickness and how hot the water is.
-Add hot water as needed, making sure the pan never dries out.
+Put the pan on a burner, turn the heat to medium low, and steam it an hour or two until heated through to 203°F. Add hot water as needed, making sure the pan never dries out.
 Don't rush this.
 Take it all the way to 203°F.